foc-me/local-indexed/readme.md

     localIndexed.use(indexedDB)
     ```

-    **an exception will be thrown if no global factory is set or there is no default factory**
+    **an exception will be thrown if no global factory is set and there is no default factory**

 * localIndexed.databases(): Promise\<IDBDatabaseInfo[]>
     * return `Promise<IDBDatabaseInfo[]>`: result of database info